Table of Contents

 Gradle configuration instructions

-Add the following in app/build.gradle:
+Add in app/build.gradle:

 android {